M-Davies/eye-of-horus/src/scripts/README.md

 17. No recognised gesture was detected
 18. Gesture was detected but it was not in the user's combination and/or in in the right position of the user's combination
 19. Stream Timeout Failed To Fire
+20. Rule Violation: All gestures of the specific locktype are the same
+21. Rule Violation: The locking gesture is the same as the unlocking gesture
+22. Rule Violation: One gesture combination is the same as the other when reversed